-Preparing for and Surviving 2 kids under 2
+Preparing for and Surviving 2 kids under 2by Elizabeth MacDonald

 Having babies close in age is not for the faint of heart.
 There is double butt wiping, double crying, but one just old enough to try to die 1000x a day.
 My youngest two children are barely 17 months apart.
 This was a terrifying time for me.

-Here I am, one year later, to report that I survived 365 days without going insane.
+Here I am, three years later, to report that I survived without going insane.
 (Well, there were moments.)
 My emotions were a rollercoaster, and I experienced postpartum depression, but I am seeing a light at the end of the 'baby phase' tunnel.

 Advice for Preparing and Surviving 2 Kids Under 2